TBD54566975/incubation-dcx/README.md

 # Decentralized Credential Exchange (DCX)

 DCX is both a protocol and a software package.
 The DCX protocol defines a process for verifiable credential exchange between user agents and issuers via DWN protocols.
 The DCX package is a FOSS npm package that implements the protocol in addition to a "credentials in, credentials out" asynchronous web server that manages protocol interactions between user agents and DWN servers.

-## Goal

-Implement a well documented, abstractly designed npm package and merge it into the Web5 monorepo under the name `@web5/dcx`, so developers can `npm install @web5/dcx` into any javascript/typescript project and run a DCX server to participate in the DCX protocol.
+The goal of this project is to implement a well documented, abstractly designed npm package and merge it into the Web5 monorepo under the name `@web5/dcx`, so developers can `npm install @web5/dcx` into any javascript/typescript project and run a DCX server to participate in the DCX protocol.

 ## Package